 This is an overview of the principles of good research practice that all EHA projects adhere to in order to create the best possible picture of the various European hardware markets.

 The EHA’s member sites have published hundreds of thousands of expert articles for many years.
 During that time, various localised research has taken place.
-When the EHA was formed 5 years ago, it was decided to combine our resources to allow for large-scale, coherent research – utilising our aggregated audience of more than 20 million technology enthusiasts, early adopters and influencers.
+When the EHA was formed in 2015, it was decided to combine our resources to allow for large-scale, coherent research – utilising our aggregated audience of more than 20 million technology enthusiasts, early adopters and influencers.

 In the first quarter of every year, the founders of all the publications meet together to analyse previous projects and to plan new research for the year to come – including the EHA Annual Editorial Awards and the EHA Hardware Purchase Intentions Survey.